ipopescu/docs/source/docs/casper/concepts/design/rewards.md

 - **Block rewards**: These rewards are received for each proposed block that is finalized.
 They incentivize timely participation in building the chain.
 - **Finality signature rewards**: These rewards are received for collecting finality signatures for each block and generating a finality signature to sign a block.
 They incentivize the creation, propagation and publication of finality signatures, which is critical in establishing common knowledge of the canonical chain.

-In each round, a total reward pool is shared among all participating validators proportionally to their weight.
-The `round_seigniorage_rate` setting in the chainspec determines the reward pool as a fraction of the total supply.
-This value is calculated based on the total supply, target inflation rate, and minimum round length.
+In each round, a total reward pool is shared among all participating validators proportionally to their weight, as long as all validators fully participate in the processes that are rewarded by this mechanism.
+These processes are block creation, signature creation, signature propagation and signature publication as part of block proposals.

+The total reward pool for a block is determined by the `round_seigniorage_rate` setting in the chainspec.
+This value, together with current total supply and minimum round length, is used to compute the full allocation of rewards for a particular block.
+The rate itself is set to result in a given target annual inflation, provided that validators fully participate in the rewardable processes described above.

 Each switch block triggers a reward calculation.
-To account for potential network lag delaying the timely arrival of signatures for finalized blocks, the calculation "looks back" into the previous eras.
-The number of eras to look back into is specified using the `signature_rewards_max_delay` setting in the chainspec.
-The rewards formula is additive and calculates rewards over two or more switch blocks.
+To account for potential network lag delaying the timely arrival of signatures for finalized blocks, the calculation "looks back" into previous eras.
+The number of prior blocks to look up is specified using the `signature_rewards_max_delay` setting in the chainspec.

-Blocks carry information on their proposer and the finality signatures collected for several past blocks.
+Blocks carry information on their proposer and the finality signatures collected for several past blocks, the depth being determined by the `signature_rewards_max_delay` parameter.
 Global state contains data on token supply and validator weights as part of the Mint and Auction states.
 Based on these inputs, the rewards are calculated according to a formula.
 Rewards are designed to be proportional to weight on average, as long as blocks are created and the finality signatures are propagated and published in a timely manner. <!-- TODO Link to the formula in the CEP or elsewhere -->

-Validators are motivated to include finality signatures as quickly as possible.
+Validators are motivated to produce, propagate and publish (i.e., include in the block body) finality signatures as quickly as possible.
 If they do not include a finality signature in a block, the next validator can include it in their block and get the collection fee.

 ### Chainspec settings for calculating rewards

 Each Casper network chainspec contains 4 settings related to calculating rewards:

+- `finality_signature_proportion`: The proportion of baseline rewards going to reward finality signatures, rather than block proposal rewards.
 - `finders_fee`: The split in finality signature rewards between the block creation and participating signers.
-The block creation reward is usually smaller and goes to the proposer in full.
-- `finality_signature_proportion`: The proportion of baseline rewards going to reward finality signatures specifically.
-- `signature_rewards_max_delay`: The number of eras to look back into for the reward calculation.
+- `signature_rewards_max_delay`: The number of prior blocks to include for the reward calculation.
 - `round_seigniorage_rate`: Setting that calculates the fraction of the total supply that will constitute the reward pool for every round.

 <details>